Optimize APIs with Robust Error Handling Strategies

 Error handling also involves knowing when to alert a human.
 Using SRE (Site Reliability Engineering) principles, you should set alerts based on “Error Budgets.”
 A few 500 errors might be normal, but a sustained 2% increase in the error rate should trigger an automated notification.
 This proactive stance ensures that you are fixing problems before your customers—or your automated workflows—suffer significant downtime.

-As we look toward the end of 2026, the landscape of API error handling is being transformed by Artificial Intelligence.
-We are moving beyond static catch-blocks toward **Predictive Healing**.
+As we look toward the future, the landscape of API error management is being transformed by Artificial Intelligence.
+We are moving beyond static catch-blocks toward Predictive Healing.

 LLM-Driven Log Analysis